The Diary of One Who Disappeared: Composition

 Janáček created a song cycle in twenty-two brief sections with scenic demands.
 He worked on it in August 1917 and June 1919, completing it then.
 Modifications were made in December 1920.
 The composer created the work simultaneously with other compositions.
 Janáček was inspired by his own friend and late love Kamila Stösslová.
 He expressed his inclinations in letters to her, telling her about the character Zefka (Žofka): "And the black gipsy girl in my Diary of One Who Disappeared — she was you.
 That's why there's so much emotional fire in the work.
 So much fire that if we both caught on, we'd be turned into ashes. … And all through the work I thought of you!
 You were my Žofka. Žofka with a child in her arms, and he runs after her!"

 Premiere

 The song cycle received its first performance in the small Reduta Theatre in the Moravian capital Brno on 18 April 1921 under the title Diary of One Who Disappeared and Was Never Heard of Again.
 This title would later be shortened by Janáček.
 The tenor part was performed by Karel Zavřel, the alto by Ludmila Kvapilová-Kudláčková, and the pianist was Janáček student Břetislav Bakala, also a conductor.

 Structure

-The atmosphere of the work is mysterious; it conveys emotional strength as well as psychological depth.
 The main female part was at first written for soprano and then lowered by the composer for alto.
 The piano part bears some Impressionistic features.
 The twenty-two brief sections are marked musically as follows: